-A key objective of the EIS is to design a project that satisfies all environmental criteria with respect to noise, blasting, dust and water, all of which are based on health-related criteria and/or human comfort criteria at residences in the village.
-The assessments being undertaken for each of these factors in the EIS will nominate a range of design and operational safeguards to enable Bowdens Silver to meet these criteria.
+A key objective of the EIS was to design a project that satisfied all environmental criteria with respect to noise, blasting, dust and water, all of which are based on health-related criteria and/or human comfort criteria at residences in the village.
+The assessments that were undertaken for each of these factors in the EIS nominated a range of design and operational safeguards to enable Bowdens Silver to meet these criteria.

 How big is the mine compared to the coal mines?